Nef'i

-Nefʿī (نفعى) was the pen name (Ottoman Turkish: مخلص maḫlaṣ) of an Ottoman Turkish poet and satirist whose real name was ʿÖmer (عمر) (c.
-1572, Hasankale, Erzurum – 1635, Istanbul).
+Nefʿī (نفعى) was the pen name (Ottoman Turkish: مخلص maḫlaṣ) of an Ottoman poet and satirist whose real name was ʿOmer (عمر) (c.
+1572, in Hasankale, Erzurum – 1635, in Istanbul).

 Biography

 Nefʿī came to the Ottoman capital of Istanbul sometime before the year 1606, when he is noted to have been working in the bureaucracy as the comptroller of mines (maden mukataacısı).
 Nef'i attempted to gain the sultan's favor for his poetry, but was unsuccessful with Ahmed I (reigned 1603–1617) and Osman II (reigned 1618–1622).
 However, finally, Sultan Murad IV (reigned 1623–1640) recognized his skill and granted him a stipend.

 Because of his vicious literary attacks on government officials, he was executed by strangulation in 1635 at the request of kaymakam Bayram Pasha.

 Story of his execution

 Turkish historian and journalist Mahmut Sami Şimşek tells the following story about the execution of Nef'i:

 Nef'i's execution was decided due to his satirical verses on Grand Vizier Bayram Pasha.

 As Nef'i went to Topkapı Palace to present his newly written satire book "Sihâm-ı Kazâ" (Arrows of Misfortune) to Sultan Murad IV, lightning struck the dome of the palace.
 The sultan ordered him away yelling "You evil!
 Take your book and get off so that we get rid of the arrows of misfortune".

 After leaving the sultan's audience, Nef'i asked the palace master (Dâr-üs Saâde Ağası) to mediate for his pardoning.
 The black master of African origin started to write an application to the grand vizier while Nef'i stood nearby and watched.
 A short while after, a drop of black ink fell onto the white paper, and Nef'i promptly commented in sarcasm "Sir, your blessed sweat dripped."
 The palace master tore the paper in anger, and Nef'i was delivered to the executioner.
 He was courageous until the last moment as he said to his executioner "Go man, you slacker!"
 After he was strangled with an oiled rope in the woodshed of the palace, his corpse was thrown into the sea.

 The following verse became famous describing the event:

+The verse is interpreted as both a poetic epitaph and an Abjad chronogram, as its letters, when given their numerical values in the Abjad system, are said to yield the year of Nefʿi’s execution, 1044 in the Islamic calendar.
+While modern scholars acknowledge this symbolic link, the exact numerical derivation is not uniformly documented, and some biographical sources list 1045 AH (1635–1636 CE) as an alternative.